stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   W_i contains operations:

-  - One `PAYMENT` operations withdrawing assets from multisig accounts MI and/or MR.
+  - One `PAYMENT` operations withdrawing assets from accounts MI and/or MR.
   - One `BUMP_SEQUENCE` operation bumping the sequence number of multisig account MI to s_i.